rikumi/iconsur/README.md

 ## Known Issues

-- During generation of local adaptive icons, some original `.icns` files that were created in bad or unsupported formats, will raise an error, for example `No icon was found in file AppIcon.icns` or `Unsupported MIME type: image/jp2`.
 - I used the `plist` package which only supports XML-formatted plist files but not binary ones as intended.
 As a result, binary plist files can lead to parsing errors.

 ## Credits